 Or you can write to soldiers who are in 6-week boot camps.
 Boot camp can be a very tough experience as it is the first step one experiences after joining the military.
 Often mail is the highlight of the new soldier's day.
 If you hear of someone who is in boot camp, just offer to send them a card or write a note to them while they are there.
 And don't forget to thank them for their service to our country.

 Many of us have elderly relatives that live far away and can't be visited by an in-person visit very often due to the geographical distance.
 They very much appreciate receiving mail from a loved one, as it keeps them in touch with family, and makes them feel more connected to the world.
 My husband's uncle John wrote letters often, filled with scripture and told of his daily activities in response to letters my husband wrote to him.
 It was his way of sharing his blessings and Godly advice with someone he loved, and I am sure it made him feel loved to receive the letters, and useful to write back.

 Write Love Letters to Your Spouse

-This is a way to minister to your married partner which will go a long way in terms of keeping your marriage fresh and to show your love to your spouse in a way not usually associated with marriage.
+This is a way to minister to your married partner which will go a long way regarding keeping your marriage fresh and to show your love to your spouse in a way not usually associated with marriage.
 But sharing your love in the written word of a letter periodically is a wonderful way to uphold your wedding vows which probably included, " I promise to love, honor and cherish you..."
-A love letter is a wonderful way to show your spouse that you cherish them, and can be a very positive addition to a long term relationship.
+A love letter is a wonderful way to show your spouse that you cherish them, and can be a very positive addition to a long-term relationship.
 Love letters prevent people from taking each other for granted because they show appreciation for your husband/wife.